Dan12ish/Music_store_database_SQL_Project/README.md

 # Music_store_database_SQL_Project
 SQL Project on Music Store Database

+New learnings:
+CTE (Common Table Expression) which is a one-time result set that only exists for the duration of the query.
+ROW_NUMBER function is a SQL ranking function that assigns a sequential rank number to each new record in a partition.

 Questions Solved:

 1. Who is the senior most employee based on job title?